juharris/wordle-helper/README.md

 <img src="./assets/example.png" alt="example of entering letters into the tool" width="500"/>

-To avoid spoilers, the page will not show if a words was a solution from the last few days.
+To avoid spoilers, the page will not show if a word was a solution from the last few days.

 Date sources:
 * Past solutions: